They opened a Haitian food truck. Then they were told, ‘Go back to your own country,’ lawsuit says - WTOP News

 When they added a Haitian food truck, people drove from an hour away for freshly cooked oxtail, fried plantains and marinated pork.

 But Clemene Bastien and Theslet Benoir are now suing the town of Parksley, alleging that it forced their food truck to close.
-The couple also says a town councilman cut the mobile kitchen’s water line and screamed, “Go back to your own country!”
+The couple also say a town council member cut the mobile kitchen’s water line and screamed, “Go back to your own country!”

 “When we first opened, there were a lot of people” ordering food, Bastien said, speaking through an interpreter.
 “And the day after, there were a lot of people.
 And then … they started harassing us.”